saif-ali4194/endless-runner-game/README.md

 # endless-runner-game
-my second game (btw learning c#)
+it is my second game and
 I'm a complete beginner in c#.
-//Game Description.
+/* Game Description */
 In this game our player runs and try to survive the obstacles by jumping and also collect coins to increase the score.